Burial and cemetery records

 Other death records you might also check are death notices, funeral notices, obituaries and in memoriam notices published in newspapers, and wills and probate records.
 Mission records might also contain information about Aboriginal people who died or were buried on the mission.

-What information do I need to look for cemetery records?
+What information do I need to begin my search?

 If you don’t know where the person died or is buried, you might find this information by: